CMPS-1600-amaus/Website-Project/README.md

 # Epilogue

-By the end of this project, you will have created your own web app!
+By the end of this project, you have created your own web app!

 Technology moves fast, and we are constantly learning new skills, tools, and frameworks.
 While we never covered most of the specific technologies you needed